raspberrypilearning/using-pip-on-windows/worksheet.md

 ## Is Python on your PATH?

 If you walked outside and found a Python on your path it would be really bad!
-However, we're talking about whether the location of Python is on the Windows `PATH` which is a list of places Windows automatically looks for software.
+However, we're talking about whether the location of Python is on the Windows `PATH`, which is a list of places where Windows automatically looks for software.

 1. In the command prompt, type `python` and press the enter key.
 If Python is on your PATH, you should see it start up: